Formerly Janakpur Engineering College (JEC)Affiliated to Tribhuvan University

 Merit-based, through the IOE entrance

 Every seat is awarded on rank through the Institute of Engineering entrance examination under Tribhuvan University.
-Four steps from exam to enrollment.
+The 2083 result is out and the admission timetable is published, so there are four steps from your rank to enrollment.

 Our Conviction